noahl25/comcon/README.md

 ## How to Run

-**Note: The following setup instructions are for Windows machines only.
-Unfortunately I don't have a chance to test on Mac, but the setup should be similar just with different syntax.**

 First, make sure you have NodeJS and Python 3.0+ installed.

 I included two batch files, [backend.bat](https://github.com/noahl25/comcon/blob/main/backend.bat) and [frontend.bat](https://github.com/noahl25/comcon/blob/main/frontend.bat), which should install the correct packages and run both the frontend and backend.
 Just open two terminals in the root directory and run both.